 There are two image scanning approaches supported by Sysdig Secure:

 - Backend scanning: Container images are retrieved, and copies are stored local to the Sysdig backend where the scanning takes place.

-- Inline scanning: Container image scan takes place local to where the container image is already stored, i.e., within Google Cloud where images are stored in Artifact Registry.
+- Inline scanning: Container image scan takes place local to where the container image is already stored, i.e., within GCP where images are stored in Artifact Registry.
 In this approach, only metadata about the scan results are sent back to Sysdig.

 Inline scanning provides a distinct advantage in that the contents of your container images never leave the Google Cloud infrastructure.
 This protects privacy and can help prevent credential leaking.

 Another advantage of the Sysdig Secure image scanning solution for Artifact Registry includes the ability to identify vulnerabilities in containers running in production.
 What this means is that as new CVEs are reported by vulnerability databases, there is no need to re-scan images to determine whether images running in production are subject to a newly reported known vulnerability.

 Artifact Registry is integrated with Google Cloud runtimes such as Google Kubernetes Engine (GKE), Cloud Run, and Compute Engine.
 Sysdig Secure incorporates Kubernetes metadata to add context into vulnerability reporting to help cloud teams map vulnerabilities back to specific applications and services and quickly identify the team responsible to address implementing a fix.

 To help Artifact Registry users more easily understand the security and compliance posture of their container images, Sysdig image scanning reports allows DevOps and security teams to more easily access information about their catalog of images, packages, and CVEs to support making decisions about where to focus efforts.